commercelayer/examples/authentication/nextjs-auth0-sso/README.md

 The project needs to be configured with your Auth0 domain, client ID, and client secret for the authentication flow to work.

-To do that, first copy `.env.local.example` into a new file in the same folder called `.env.local`, and replace the values with your own Auth0 application credentials (more info about loading environmental variables in Next.js [here](https://nextjs.org/docs/basic-features/environment-variables)):
+To do that, first copy `.env.local.example` into a new file in the same folder called `.env.local`, and replace the values with your own Auth0 application credentials (more info about loading environmental variables in Nextjs [here](https://nextjs.org/docs/basic-features/environment-variables)):

 ```sh
 # A long secret value used to encrypt the session cookie